-Direct Instruction – Telling the class exactly what will be happening during the class (Use with caution as learning through discovery can be more affective.)
+Direct Instruction – Telling the class exactly what will be happening during the class (Use with caution as learning through discovery can be more effective.)

 Monitoring – Circulating through the classroom checking that all the students are active and participating within the activity as well as being used as a tool to run through concept checks to see if a student truly understands the language content.

-Modelling – Demonstrating the proper and expected ways of doing things as well as allowing the students to see how words and language is used.
-Crucial for pronunciation, articulation and intonation.
+Modeling – Demonstrating the proper and expected ways of doing things as well as allowing the students to see how words and language are used.
+Crucial for pronunciation, articulation, and intonation.

 Non-verbal Cuing – Hand clapping or ringing a bell to garner attention